-Individuals returning from incarceration are often unfamiliar with how to create a resume, how to prepare for an interview, or how to handle the stress and expectations of a new job.
+Individuals returning from incarceration are often unfamiliar with how to create a resume, prepare for an interview, or handle the stress and expectations of a new job.

-Trauma and Mental Health Challenges
+Trauma and Mental Health Challenges18

 Behavioral health challenges are common among justice-involved individuals.
-Studies show that somewhere between 20-60% of justiceinvolved individuals have a mental health diagnosis.
-Untreated or unmanaged issues can cause individuals to lack the processing or coping skills needed to be a good employee.
+Studies show that somewhere between 20-60% of justice-involved individuals have a mental health diagnosis.
+Untreated or unmanaged issues can cause individuals to lack the processing or coping skills needed to be a good employees.